-Dassigny (who was one of them) in defence of the Royal Arch Masons" (page 33).
-The earliest Royal Arch minute known is dated 4th March, 1752, but still earlier records are said to be in existence, all efforts however to trace them have so far proved unsuccessful, hence we await their production before accepting the statement that the degree was worked in Scotland in a Chapter at Stirling during A.D.
+dated 4th March, 1752, but still earlier records are said to be in existence, all efforts however to trace them have so far proved unsuccessful, hence we await their production before accepting the statement that the degree was worked in Scotland, in a Chapter at Stirling, during A.D.
 1743.

-Laurence Dermott was elected Grand Secretary of the seceders 5 February, 1752, and soon gave evidence of his ability to rule as well as to direct his supporters.
-Throughout his eventful career he always managed to secure a good working majority in his favour, and the extraordinary success of the schism was an argument in confirmation of his views which the most of his followers acknowledged, and those who opposed his propositions invariably found themselves in the minority.
+Laurence Dermott was elected Grand Secretary of the "Ancients" on February 5th, 1752, and soon gave evidence of his ability to rule as well as to direct his supporters.
+Throughout his eventful career he always managed to secure a good working majority in his favour, and the extraordinary success of his Grand Lodge was an argument in confirmation of his views which most of his followers acknowledged, for those who opposed his propositions invariably found themselves in the minority.
 We append a carefully prepared list of ALL the Grand Masters of the "Ancients" and "Moderns," including those who presided over the "Grand Lodge of all England," held at York, which will serve to prove the important fact that they were independent and entirely distinct societies.

-In this country we can obtain confirmation of the following chronological List of Grand Masters at the Grand Secretary's office, but other countries are not so favourably circumstanced, and doubtless owing to the difficulty of procuring authentic information, quite recently a work has been issued in the United States on "Ancient York and London Grand Lodges," in which we are told that "The story of a third Grand Lodge is wholly mythical," the "irregular meetings in London were lodges of York Masons," and Dermott was "Grand Secretary of the Grand Lodge York"!
-In order to "stamp out" such serious misstatements we wrote a review of the work in "Mackay's National Freemason," Washington, U.S.A. (reprinted in the "Freemason," London), in which we not only proved that the third Grand Lodge was constituted by the body known as the "Ancients" or "Atholl Masons," but presented abundant evidence of the existence of four Grand Lodges in England during the latter part of the preceding century.
+In this country we can obtain confirmation of the following chronological List of Grand Masters at the Grand Secretary's office, but other countries are not so favourably circumstanced, and doubtless owing to the difficulty of procuring authentic information, quite recently a work has been issued in the United States on "Ancient York and London Grand Lodges," in which we are told that "The story of a third Grand Lodge is wholly mythical," the "irregular meetings in London were lodges of York Masons," and Dermott was "Grand Secretary of the Grand Lodge at York"!
+In order to "stamp out" such serious misstatements, we wrote a review of the work in "Mackay's National Freemason," Washington, U.S.A. (reprinted in the "Freemason," London), in which we not only proved that the third Grand Lodge was constituted by the body known as the "Ancients" or "Atholl Masons," but presented abundant evidence of the existence of four Grand Lodges in England during the latter part of the preceding century.